mmertsock/mmertsock.github.io/_posts/2014-01-14-standing-desk-week-2.md

 [Day 8][], 96 minutes.
 Time goes by pretty quickly during standing periods.
 Long sessions don’t feel long anymore.

 [Day 9][], 108 minutes.
 Noticed a tendency to stand with my feet too close together, which hinders good hip and back posture.
+Feet should normally be about hip width apart.

 [Day 10][], 120 minutes.
 Last week I became more aware of bad habits, discomfort, etc., while sitting.
 As the amount of seated time decreases, and as seated posture hopefully improves, sitting is starting to feel OK again.

+### Favoring multiple shorter standing sessions

+This week, the standing sessions are long enough to split into two shorter periods each day.
+This worked out well: seated time periods are even shorter and it helps ensure that I move around more often.

+This highlights the importance of having an adjustable desk, two fixed-height surfaces, or some other setup that makes it simple to switch modes.
+When it only takes a few seconds to switch, there is no barrier to move between sitting and standing as often as you want.

 ## Next week

 As the daily standing periods reach up to three hours total, it will be necessary to think about making a more regular daily routine of switching between sitting and standing.
+Also, I want to focus on moving around a little more while standing.

 [Day 6]: http://deskhacks.com/challenge-day-6/
 [Day 7]: http://deskhacks.com/challenge-day-7/